Doctor of Clinical Science in Occupational Therapy

-The Clinical Science Doctorate (CScD) in Occupational Therapy is an advanced practice doctoral program for occupational therapists with entry-level Bachelor's or Master's degrees.
+The Doctor of Clinical Science (CScD) in Occupational Therapy is an advanced practice doctoral program for occupational therapists with entry-level Bachelor's or Master's degrees.
 The program is intended for occupational therapists, educated in the United States or internationally, who are seeking advanced knowledge and skills.
 Today’s occupational therapists need advanced training to support clinical specialization, clinical education and professional leadership because . . .

 - The rapidly increasing and changing knowledge base, as well as greater independence in clinical practice, requires more advanced and in-depth knowledge.